alexpdp7/alexpdp7/misc/self-hosting.md

 I see fewer people doing this today, although I see some groups setting up Mastodon servers as an alternative to Twitter.

+## Gratis and libre

+This text discusses some questions where the word "free" can be confusing.
+People writing about these topics frequently want to separate things that have no cost from things that give you freedom.

+A common convention is [gratis versus libre](https://en.wikipedia.org/wiki/Gratis_versus_libre).

+This text uses "gratis" to mean "no cost".
+This text does not discuss much freedoms directly.
+In part, because defining and agreeing on freedoms is more difficult from defining and agreeing on what no cost means and what it entails.

-## The danger of good free services
+## The danger of good gratis services

-"If you're not paying for the product, you are the product" is a popular criticism of free services.
+"If you're not paying for the product, you are the product" is a popular criticism of gratis services.
-People use this saying to criticize free services selling your data.
+People use this saying to criticize gratis services selling your data.
-However, I think that *good* free services create a more insidious problem.
+However, I think that *good* gratis services create a more insidious problem.

 [Dumping](https://en.wikipedia.org/wiki/Dumping_(pricing_policy)) is not a recent invention.
-Creating *good* free services reduces the incentive for competition and distorts the public perception.
+Creating *good* gratis services reduces the incentive for competition and distorts the public perception.

-Why would any care for providing email services if GMail is free and good?
+Why would any care for providing email services if GMail is gratis and good?
 This is a logical and fair reasoning.

 However, the result of this reasoning is that nowadays, Google and Microsoft effectively control email.